 Because 12 Step has been around the longest and is the largest institution of recovery many people get caught in the trap of believing it is the only path to recovery.
 12 Step literature itself reminds us that this is not true, and in fact, 12 Step is intended to be included as part of a well-rounded recovery program not the entirety of it.

-Is The illumitorium Recovery Tribe like 12 Step?
+Is You Got This!
+Recovery like 12 Step?

 is the main question I get asked, so I wanted to take a minute to address that here.

-The illumitorium Recovery Tribe is not like a 12 Step meeting or the 12 Step program of recovery.
+You Got This!
+Recovery is not like a 12 Step meeting or the 12 Step program of recovery.
 It can act as a great supplement to working that program or as what some have called the "graduate program of 12 Step."

-There are many differences between 12 Step and The illumitorium, including:
+There are many differences between 12 Step and You Got This!
+Recovery, including:

 1. How sobriety is viewed.
 In 12 Step sobriety is the end goal; however, we see it as just the beginning.
 Sobriety is crucial to a full life, but it does not itself create it.
 In The illumitoirum we each proactively work to co-create meaningful, happy, healthy, fulfilling lives - what I call the boldly satisfying life!
 Due to the unique elements of having addiction, we do this work with that background and biology in mind and use it to our advantage.